 CCA provides a full hot lunch program.
 CCA contracts with a third-party provider who prepares a nutritious, balanced meal for our students.
-The menu is available a month at a time and is posted on ParentsWeb as well as on the CCA website.
-Ordering and payment are all done through the digital platform.
+The menu is available a month at a time and is posted on the vendor's website.
+Ordering and payment are all done through the vendor's website.